integreat-io/integreat/README.md

 these are not defined, default values will be used; a UUID for `id` and the current timestamp for `createdAt` and `updatedAt`.

-The `type` of an attribute is added to the end of attribute's map pipeline.
-All standard attribute types have corresponding mappers that ensure the target value will be in the right format.
+The `type` of an attribute is added to the end of attribute's transform pipeline.
+All standard attribute types have corresponding transformers that ensure the target value will be in the right format.

 There is a special "catch all" item type `*` – the asterisk – that will match any datatype not represented as regular mappings.
-If `path`, `map` or `filter` are set on an asterisk item, they will be applied as normal, but any `attributes` or `relationships` will be disregarded.
-Instead all `attributes` or `relationships` will be mapped as is, unless the `map` pipeline modifies them.
+If `path`, `transform` or `filter` are set on an asterisk item, they will be applied as normal, but any `attributes` or `relationships` will be disregarded.
+Instead all `attributes` or `relationships` will be mapped as is, unless the `transform` pipeline modifies them.

 ### Paths
 Endpoints, mappings, attributes, and relationships all have an optional `path`